What Clinicians Want You to Know About Ozempic and Gastroparesis

 Frequently Asked Questions

-What should patients do if they experience persistent gastrointestinal symptoms while taking Ozempic?
+What should I do if I experience gastroparesis symptoms while taking Ozempic?

 Does submitting information create an attorney-client relationship?